therogersak/developers/README.md

 ```
 ### Observation

-To use themoviedb.org API, you must register and obtain an access key, which is necessarily used in the application.
+To use firebase you must register, which is necessarily used in the application.

 ## Contact